shinsoj/techart/optimization/optimization.md

 Overdraw happens when the same __pixel is drawn multiple times__ (when objects are drawn on top of other).

 The thing that impacts the __fillrate__ the most is __transparent__ stuff like particles with alpha blending.
 Limit the amount of opacity maps you use and their impact on the scene.
-If your map has a lot of opacity it’s better to add a few extra cuts and reduce the opacity area than to save a few polygons.
+If your map has a lot of opacity __it’s better to add a few extra cuts__ and reduce the opacity area than to save a few polygons.

 There's an [article](http://realtimecollisiondetection.net/blog/?p=91) on particle optimizations for the further reading

+__Translucency__ is also very heavy for performance, never use translucency unless absolutely necessary.

 ### Lighting & Shadows

 Static lights are the fastest, dynamic lights are more costly.
-Try to avoid lighting spheres or conuses to overlap each other.
-Reduce lights amount and cast distance as much as possible.
+Try to __avoid__ lighting spheres or conuses to __overlap__ each other. __Reduce lights amount and cast distance__ as much as possible.

 > Bake as much lighting effects as possible.

-Lights can optionally cast shadows.
-This gives them greater realism but has a **bigger performance cost**.
+Lights can optionally cast __shadows__.
+This gives them greater realism but has a __bigger performance cost__.
 Lights and realtime shadows have a big impact on performance, these effects give extra draw calls for the CPU and extra processing on the GPU.
+Also, shadow maps resolution has a moderate performance cost.

 > Disable shadow casting where possible.